resource-watch/slate/source/includes/api/_widget.md

 #### User

 Loads the name and email address of the author of the widget.
+If you request this issue as an authenticated user with ADMIN role, you will additionally get the author's role.

 If the data is not available (for example, the user has since been deleted), no `user` property will be added to the widget object.

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/widget/51851e22-1eda-4bf5-bbcc-cde3f9a3a943?includes=user